 Prior to joining Brown Rudnick in February 2013, Dolf was a partner in the Boston office of an international firm and of Ropes & Gray where Dolf was a co-founder and served as Co-Head of the Ropes & Gray’s International Practice Group from 2003 to 2010.
-In this role, among other duties, Dolf managed, supervised and expanded Ropes' non-US counsel network.
-He also supervised a team at Ropes & Gray that advised financial institutions and fund clients on the securities laws of over one hundred foreign countries (so called “WorldSky” matters) with emphasis on private placements, investments and significant shareholder issues, and related exemptions and required filings.
+In this role, among other duties, Dolf managed, supervised and expanded Ropes' non-US counsel network and supervised a team at Ropes & Gray that advised financial institutions and fund clients on the securities laws of over one hundred foreign countries (so called “WorldSky” matters) with emphasis on private placements, investments and significant shareholder issues, and related exemptions and required filings.

 From 1982-2003, Dolf was a partner at McDermott Will & Emery and served as a member of the firm’s Management and Compensation Committees.
 At various times, he also headed the firm’s Corporate, Corporate Finance, Securities and International Law practices in the Boston office.

-Dolf has spent a substantial portion of his over forty years of practice dealing with various types of situations involving international business in countries other than the United States.
+Dolf has spent a substantial portion of his over forty-five years of practice dealing with various types of situations involving international business in countries other than the United States.
 There are few international business situations that Dolf has not seen or has had some involvement or experience with, covering much of the world including major countries and financial centers.
 Dolf also has an intimate understanding of matters involving US-Cuba relations and an understanding of US laws and regulations regarding Cuba.

 Dolf is fluent in Spanish.